trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Contract DetailsCopy Location

-Complete details about a contract in IB’s database can be retrieved using the function [IBApi.EClient.reqContractDetails](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-contract-details).
-This includes information about a contract’s conID, symbol, local  symbol, currency, etc. which is returned in a IBApi.ContractDetails  object. reqContractDetails takes as an argument a Contract object which  may uniquely match one contract, and unlike other API functions it can  also take a Contract object which matches multiple contracts in IB’s  database.
+Complete details about a contract in IBÃ¢â‚¬â„¢s database can be retrieved using the function [IBApi.EClient.reqContractDetails](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-contract-details).
+This includes information about a contractÃ¢â‚¬â„¢s conID, symbol, local  symbol, currency, etc. which is returned in a IBApi.ContractDetails  object. reqContractDetails takes as an argument a Contract object which  may uniquely match one contract, and unlike other API functions it can  also take a Contract object which matches multiple contracts in IBÃ¢â‚¬â„¢s  database.
 When there are multiple matches, they will each be returned  individually to the function[ IBApi::EWrapper::contractDetails.](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#receive-contract-details)

 Request for Bond details will be returned to [IBApi::EWrapper::bondContractDetails](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#receive-bond-details) instead.
 Because of bond market data license restrictions, there are  only a few available fields to be returned in a bond contract  description, namely the minTick, exchange, and short name.